EmmadUsmani/interview-study-guide/docs/graphs.md

 A graph is simply a collection of vertices/nodes and edges connecting them.
 Edges can be directed or undirected, and weighted or unweighted.

+A complete (fully connected) graph with n verticies has n(n-1)/2 edges.

 ## Representations

 **Adjacency List**: for each vertex there is a list of adjacent verticies.
 An array or hash table of lists can store the adjacency list.